Azure/azure-quickstart-templates/website-cluster-centos/README.md

 ##Important Notice
 Each server uses raid0 to improve performance.
 We use 4 data disks on each server for raid0.
-The size of data disks(setup raid0) on each server are determined by yourself.
-However, there is size of data disks limit per the server size.
-Before you set the size of data disks, please refer to the link https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/ for the correct choice.
+The size of each data disk is set to 100GB.
+Execute the command "df -h" to find out the mount details, /dev/md0 is for the data disks.
+The VM size is set to Standard_A3.
+You can check the VM size details by clicking the URL https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/ .